nejiko96/at_coder_friends/README.md

 ### Notes

 - Compilation is not supported.
-- Source generator and test runner supports only ruby and C++.
+- Source generator supports only ruby and C++.

 ## For Sublime Text user